Compare the best TV providers near you

-Although cable TV service is still the most popular connection type, your address may be eligible for fiber or satellite TV plans depending on where you’re located.
+Cable TV service is the most popular connection type, however, your address may also be eligible for fiber or satellite TV plans depending on where you’re located.
 Residents in rural areas, for example, can shop satellite TV providers which offer service in places that other providers do not.
 Take a look at some of the pros and cons of the TV connection types that may be available in your area.

 Cable TV services